SasView/sasview/src/sas/qtgui/Perspectives/Fitting/media/fitting_help.rst

 For more information, see the descriptions of :ref:`polydispersityhelp` .
 In particular, pay attention to the Suggested Applications and Usage Notes therein.
 Note that SasView defaults to Gaussian distributions, but these will not always be the best choice.
-Also, the definition of *PD[ratio]* varies depending on the chosen distribution!
+Also, the definitions of the centre (e.g. whether it is the mean or median value, for example) and the actual width of the function will vary depending on the chosen distribution!
+For orientation distributions the *PD[ratio]* parameter is absolute.
+But for distributions applied to 'volume' (size) parameters the *PD[ratio]* parameter will always be relative to the current centre value.

+.. note:: **SasView distributions are implemented as number distributions
+          not volume distributions.**

 It is possible to optimise a *PD[ratio]* parameter during fitting by checking the accompanying checkbox.
 However, this is usually only effective in the latter stages of a converging fit.

+Using a GPU
+^^^^^^^^^^^

 Incoporating polydispersity in a fit can certainly improve the overall solution and add a dose of realism to it (few real systems are monodisperse!).
 But doing